 EPPS Undergraduate Honors Program

-The School Honors Program in the School of EPPS provides eligible students with the opportunity for recognition at the Program level for outstanding scholarly performance in degree programs within the School.
-In order to earn EPPS honors, a student must:
+The Undergraduate Honors Program in the School of Economic, Political and Policy Sciences provides eligible students with the opportunity for recognition at the program level for outstanding scholarly performance in degree programs within the school.

-- Graduate with an overall GPA of 3.500 or higher
+- Graduate with an overall GPA of 3.500 or higher.

-- Graduate with a GPA of 3.750 or higher in their major program of study
+- Graduate with a GPA of 3.750 or higher in their major program of study.

 - Students should contact an academic advisor for an application.